medplum/medplum/packages/docs/src/pages/products/careplans.md

 - **Simple Care Plans**: are relatively straightforward to create, and we have provided sample implementations for your convenience.
 [RequestGroup sample in storybook](https://storybook.medplum.com/?path=/docs/medplum-requestgroupdisplay--simple).
 - **Linking objects**: a CarePlan should have a RequestGroup, and the RequestGroup can have one or more actions in an implementation.
 Commonly, each of the actions in the RequestGroup can drive automations or integrations.
 Sample code for [creating care plans](https://github.com/medplum/medplum-demo-bots/blob/main/src/examples/sample-account-setup.ts).

+## Care Plans and Care Teams

+CarePlans have roles that help aid in workflow and are used to drive notifications, dashboards and the like. `CarePlan.author`, `CarePlan.contributor`, `CarePlan.careTeam` and `CarePlan.goal` should all be used in service of workflow and to ensure coordination.

 ## FHIR Resources for CarePlan Design

 | Resource           | App Link                                               | Create New                                                   | API Documentation                                  |